michaelekornrud/BouvetRadar/backend/docs/DEVELOPMENT.md

 **Blueprint Organization:** Each resource type has its own blueprint with a URL prefix, keeping routes organized and maintainable.

-**Error Handling:** All endpoints use try-except blocks to gracefully handle errors and return appropriate HTTP status codes (400 for validation errors, 500 for server errors).
+**Error Handling:** The application uses a custom exception hierarchy.
+Instead of try-except blocks, raise specific exceptions (ValidationError, ExternalAPIError, etc.) and let error handlers format the response.

-**Response Format:** All API responses follow a consistent JSON structure with `success`, `data`, and `error` fields.
+**Response Format:** All API responses follow a consistent JSON structure with `success`, `data`, and optional `error`, `error_code`, and `details` fields.

 ---